RadialDevGroup/ombudsman/GUEST_PROGRAM.md

 ## Communication

-Everyone at Radial should be given a heads up about the guest coming in, whether in person or over slack at least a few hours before the guest arrives.
+Everyone at Radial should be given a heads up about the guest coming in, whether in person or over Slack at least a few hours before the guest arrives.
 The senior developer should notify the team and ensure that the guest is well introduced when they come in.

 In the short term, guests will be added to the Guest Help and Guest General channels on slack.